 If you want to take it to the next level, you can have mobile only site for smartphone readers or have a smartphone app for your blog (Read about ShoutMeLoud Android app here).

 You can use these tools to check how your website will look on various screen-sizes and if your site is not ready for multi-screen world, I suggest you to straightaway work on making your site responsive.
 You can always take help of ShoutMeLoud services to get a responsive design for your blog.

-4 Free Responsive Web-design testing tools:
+3 Free Responsive Web-design testing tools:

-This is the first tool which you should use to check responsiveness of your site.
+This is the first tool which you should use to check the responsiveness of your site.
 It will show you how your site will look in different Apple devices ( iPhone 5, iPhone 6, iPad) and along with that you can also see how your website will look into an Android phone of various sizes.

 This is a simple website where you need to add any websites URL and you can check site responsiveness right on the screen.
 It will show you display same as seen in the above screenshot and you can hover your mouse to any device type and scroll up-down, and also click on the link to check further.
 The display was not so clear but as a free responsiveness checker tool, it does a fairly good job.

 You can simply select any device such as Nexus 7 and browse your site till the time you are done checking the responsiveness.
-This is useful for a new site which you just got designed by a web-developer, and need to check the responsiveness of your site.
+This is useful for a new site which you just got designed by a web developer, and need to check the responsiveness of your site.
 Make sure to test your site in both the mode (Landscape and portrait) to find any bugs in the design.

 You can also add the keyboard which will help you to check your responsive design more effectively.
 This will give you an idea of how much screen-size your visitors would be seeing along with the keyboard.
-Eespecially for E-commerce sites who has a responsive mobile site and need to take entries from readers, this responsive bookmarklet is of great use.
+Especially for E-commerce sites who has a responsive mobile site and need to take entries from readers, this responsive bookmarklet is of great use.

-If you are a web-designer you will find screensiz.es website interesting to find the screens size of mobile and tablet devices.
+If you are a web-designer you will find screensiz.es website interesting to find the screen’s size of mobile and tablet devices.